CISiPLab/cisip-CoCa/README.md

 }
 ```

-## Feedback
+## Contribution
-Suggestions and opinions on this work (both positive and negative) are greatly welcomed.
-Please contact the authors by sending an email to
-`tan.jia.huei at gmail.com` or `cs.chan at um.edu.my`.
+We welcome the contributions to improve this project.
+Please file your suggestions/issues by creating new issues or send us a pull request for your new changes/improvement/features/fixes.

 ## License and Copyright
 The project is open source under BSD-3 license (see the ``` LICENSE ``` file).